 1) What do we mean by “video”?
-(Think beyond the ‘Talking Head’ to recorded instructional multi-media – RIM)
+(Think beyond the ‘Talking Head’ to a wide variety of recorded instructional multi-media – RIM)

 2) Why create video vs simply finding what you need?
 (It is not that hard, honest!)